Hangba/NNSE-Information/README.md

 ### How to Use
 * Initialise the software first.
 (You can choose whether to use offline config file in setting window.
 Initialising offline is fast but may have less timeliness.)
 * Choose the school type: general schools or vocational schools in radio buttons.
-* Click "Get Current Information" button to get information from API of www.nnzkzs.com and save the information into .zip file.
+* Click "Get Current Information" button to get information from the API of www.nnzkzs.com and save the information into a .zip file.
 * On finishing the getting process, the software will open the zip file automatically.
 * Select school code in the combo box.
 The school name will be showed in the label leftside.
 The enroling data will be showed in the list widget.
 * You can choose whether to show single subject situation in the setting window.